 - Better quality and consistency

 When uptime is higher, less time is being spent on activities not directly related to producing goods for sale.
 That translates to lower costs per unit and potentially lower costs overall.
+Increasing availability raises OEE, showing that asset utilization has increased.
+Productivity is higher too, thanks to less downtime and especially less unscheduled downtime.

-Unscheduled downtime is extremely disruptive and wasteful.
+Unscheduled machine downtime is extremely disruptive and wasteful.
 Besides the direct costs of having people with nothing to do, it impacts delivery schedules, customer satisfaction and employee morale.
 By focusing on actions to increase uptime, maintenance reduces the occurrence of breakdowns.

 Support for machine uptime initiatives

 Uptime and availability are important metrics that inform management of the equipment capacity available for productive work.
 While the terms are often used interchangeably, they convey slightly different information.
-Uptime specifically relates to the time for which equipment is producing, while availability subtracts time that could be used for production but is assigned to other activities like team meetings.
+Uptime specifically relates to the time for which manufacturing equipment is producing, while availability subtracts time that could be used for production but is assigned to other activities like team meetings.

 The direct result of raising uptime is to increase machine capacity.
 This in turn benefits productivity and efficiency, operating costs and even asset life.
 Preventive maintenance is an important tool for increasing uptime, but once effective systems are operating, the next step is to adopt predictive maintenance technologies.